abhitsharma/PostsApp/README.md

 - Handle error states (e.g., network errors)
 - Pull-to-refresh support

+## Core Data
+The app uses Core Data for persisting favorite posts.
+Entity: FavoritePostEntity
+Attributes:
+- id (Int64)
+- userId (Int64)
+- title (String)
+- body (String)
+Favorites are mapped into the Post model when used in the UI.

+## Assumptions
+- The API always returns valid JSON matching the Post model.
+- Only basic fields (id, userId, title, body) are relevant for this app.
+- Persistence is limited to favorites only, not the entire posts list.

 ## Possible Improvements
 - Add unit tests for ViewModels and persistence layer
 - Add UI tests for navigation and state updates